 If you spent any time hiking, camping, or recreating in the National Forests of Alaska or Colorado, or in the Colorado State parks system, or have skied in any of Vail Resorts properties, then Rick Cables’ work has impacted your life.
-After a career with the US Forest Service and working for the State of Colorado Rick now works with Vail Resorts working to manage their environmental programs.
+After a career with the US Forest Service and working for the State of Colorado, Rick now works with Vail Resorts managing their environmental programs.

 TNEP: When I reached out to Vail Resorts to speak with someone working in the environmental program, I didn’t know who to expect.
 It looks like you made some headlines when you came to Vail Resorts.